rails/rails/guides/source/configuring.md

 #### `config.force_ssl`

 Forces all requests to be served over HTTPS, and sets "https://" as the default protocol when generating URLs.
-Enforcement of HTTPS is handled by the `ActionDispatch::SSL` middleware, which can be configured via `config.ssl_options` - see its [documentation](https://api.rubyonrails.org/classes/ActionDispatch/SSL.html) for details.
+Enforcement of HTTPS is handled by the `ActionDispatch::SSL` middleware, which can be configured via `config.ssl_options`.

 #### `config.javascript_path`